 Method 1: Select a device to view its interface from the top bar.

 Method 2: Click on the element you want to edit and look for the Desktop icon on the top right corner.
 Hit the icon and select the device you want to switch to.

 Make as many adjustments as you see fit.
-We've listed down some tips for you in the following paragraphs.
+We'll list some tips for you down below.